For the tea and fish: Soak the dried tea in the balsamic for a minimum of 30 minutes before proceeding with the next step.

 Refrigerate until ready to grill them.

-Put the lemon juice, vinegar, shallots, bay leaf and cracked black pepper in a small, heavy, nonreactive saucepan and bring it to a simmer over a medium heat.
+For the lemon: Put the lemon juice, vinegar, shallots, bay leaf and cracked black pepper in a small, heavy, nonreactive saucepan and bring it to a simmer over a medium heat.
 Allow the liquid to reduce until only about 3 ounces remain.
 Now add the cream.
 Once it boils, whisk in the butter, a bit at a time until it is incorporated.
-Strain the sauce through a fine meshed strainer and keep in a warm placeVinaigrette for the garden:
+Strain the sauce through a fine meshed strainer and keep in a warm place;

 For the garden: